University Undergraduate General Studies Requirement

 Completion of ASU’s lower division general studies and composition requirements will be awarded to any transfer student who has completed the general studies and composition requirements at another domestic university as certified through completion of the AGEC from an Arizona community college or IGETC/CSUGE for California public community colleges, or the completion of an associate of arts degree at any regionally accredited community college or university in the United States.
 These students will still be required to fulfill lower-division program requirements and prerequisites within their college and major and minor area of study.
 Additionally, students must still take six upper-division credit hours (three for L and three for SB or HU) to complete the ASU university level graduation requirements.
 If students transfer from Arizona community colleges without completing the AGEC or from other accredited postsecondary institutions, they receive credit for General Studies based on course-by-course equivalency.
 See Arizona General Education Curriculum.

 In addition to the 29 credit hours of lower-division general education coursework, university graduation requirements also require students to take six additional upper-division credit hours.
 Three hours with a Literacy (L) designation are required to be chosen from approved upper-division courses, preferably in the major.
-Three hours with either a Humanities, Fine Arts and Design (HU) or Social and Behavioral Sciences (SB) designation should also be chosen from approved upper-division courses, preferably in the major.
+Three hours with either a Humanities, Arts and Design (HU) or Social-Behavioral Sciences (SB) designation should also be chosen from approved upper-division courses, preferably in the major.

 College or School and Major Requirements